rajbos/rajbos.github.io/_posts/2021-11-26-GitHub-magic-files.md

 # Personal views
 - github.com/issues - get a list of issues that are either created by you, or assigned to you
 - github.com/pulls - get a list of pull requests that are either created by you, or assigned to you
+- github.com/discussions - get a list of discussions that are either created by you, or assigned to you

 ## Using separate git configurations with SSH for the same user
 You can add a `-` to the ssh url, to have different ssh configs on you machine and use the right one for the right repo.